AjjMC/ajjgui/README.md

     In this example, ``/function ajjgui:_reload`` is not required.

+> [!WARNING]
+> If a GUI is not reloaded as specified above, the datapack assumes that a player is interacting indefinitely with it, causing other active GUIs to malfunction.

+> [!WARNING]
-> **NOTE:** The GUI compiler adds the ``ajjgui.meta`` NBT tag to each widget.
+> The GUI compiler adds the ``ajjgui.meta`` NBT tag to each widget.
 This must not be changed when directly modifying NBT.

+> [!WARNING]
-> **NOTE:** This section explains how widget NBT can be modified post-compilation, after required NBT has been initialized with default values.
+> This section explains how widget NBT can be modified post-compilation, after required NBT has been initialized with default values.
 Creating widget NBT from scratch or changing the ``ajjgui.widget`` NBT tag is therefore not recommended.

+> [!IMPORTANT]
-> **NOTE:** Widgets with the ``ajjgui.fixed`` NBT tag set to ``1b`` are passed on to a new page only when it is loaded by clicking on a widget that has the ``ajjgui.page`` NBT tag.
+> Widgets with the ``ajjgui.fixed`` NBT tag set to ``1b`` are passed on to a new page only when it is loaded by clicking on a widget that has the ``ajjgui.page`` NBT tag.
 Directly changing a page therefore does not properly handle fixed widgets.

+> [!NOTE]
-> **NOTE:** Decompiling a GUI resets it to the state it was in when compiled.
+> Decompiling a GUI resets it to the state in which it was when compiled.

 ## Copyright